 Students have pop tests and student presentations that are averaged and count as a unit test.
 Students have ATI tests that will be averaged as a pop test grade.
 All unit tests are averaged and count 75% of the course grade.
 Then, the cumulative final exam will count 25% of final course grade.
-The student must be present on the day of the final exam in order to complete course requirements.
 The student must score 80 or above each semester to make satisfactory academic progress and continue in the program.
 A student must achieve 80 in the course to make satisfactory academic progress in the program.
 There is no rounding of grades in the nursing program.